WYing333/ip/docs/README.md

 2) For windows machine, need to configure the terminal to get the "✓" instead of the "?".

-      type

-      `chcp 65001`

-      in your cmd
+      type "chcp 65001"in your cmd

-      then try run jar by:
+      then try run jar by: "java -Dfile.encoding=UTF-8 -jar ip.jar"

-      `java -Dfile.encoding=UTF-8 -jar ip.jar`

 3) Due to the implementation of the DateParse, if the time provided by user is invalid time, then the null will be returned instead of the invalid string.